 "This song, this music is how we resist.
 'Boombox Warfare' is meant to be an anthem for youth empowerment," Xiuhtezcatl explained.
 "To serve as a reminder that the power of the people is more powerful than the people in power."

 "Boombox Warfare" follows the release of Xiuhtezcatl's debut album, Break Free.

-You can listen to "Boombox Warfare" via SoundCloud below, or pre-order the track now on iTunes and Apple Music.
+You can listen to "Boombox Warfare" via SoundCloud below.